sagiegurari/cargo-make/README.md

 You can fix this issue, by looking at your env config, and seeing if at any point a circular reference could have occurred.
 The error message mentions the environment variables that are likely candidates for the cause of the cycle.

-Your best bet is to try to break the cycle, by creating a new environment variable or use a static value multiple times.
+Your best bet is to try to break the cycle, by creating a new environmental variable or use a static value multiple times.
 Cycles are usually caused by rapidly changing configs, forgotten and unused env variables or design problems, even without cycle detection or no reordering this would likely cause hidden issues during execution, as `cargo-make` would need to otherwise set instances to an empty value instead.